istentoumis/RKK_PN_Unreal_Workflows/README.md

 ## **Retarget the recorded animation to another character**

-**The steps for Mime below, need to be done before recording an animation via Take Recorder**.

 Make sure that the custom character is in the **exact same T-Pose as Mime_Skeleton** for a detailed retargeting.

 In Mime_Skeleton select Retarget Manager, Select Rig -> Select Humanoid Rig.